muchdogesec/fakeblog123/_posts/2024-08-20-update-to-post-1.md

 And here's a bit more content in the article just to make sure.

 Hope you enjoy it.
-Add your content below.
+In this line I deleted something.

 Now for my first ever update test, wish me luck.